 “Smart Cities” Use Analytics to Improve Safety and Well BeingOctober 2018

-Topics: Enterprise Architectures, Data Management, Emergency Management, Data Encryption, Data (General), Innovation
+Topics: Data Analytics, Enterprise Architectures, Data Management, Emergency Management, Data Encryption, Data (General), Innovation

 Cities around the world are striving to become "smart" by taking advantage of new technologies, such as digitization and next-generation electronic sensors, as well as the massive amounts of data they produce.
 Developing new analytics based on these technologies can help cities better manage the major challenges of urbanization by, making cities safer, more efficient in delivering services and resources, and more responsive to citizens' needs.

 For example, Los Angeles is piloting a program to improve parking availability, while Liverpool is at work reducing its carbon footprint.
 Brisbane is driving a new wave of economic development, and Dubai wants to make traffic congestion a thing of the past.

 MITRE has been researching the potential of smart city technology for several years.
 Robert Case, chief scientist for analytics, who oversees MITRE's Intelligent Cities (ICITY) Innovation Area within our independent research program, says the potential applications are staggering.
 He can imagine a day when cities will use the approach to guide economic development, reduce crime, lessen the impact of natural disasters, manage infrastructure upgrades, control the airspace, and reduce the carbon footprint.